a-tharva/BeginnersGuide-from-a-new-perspective/CONTRIBUTING.md

 > - Do not edit/delete someone else's code in this repository.
 You can only insert new files/folder in this repository.

-> - Give a meaningful name to whatever file or folder you are adding, for e.g., if you have written a Python code on Hello World, then hello_world.py is one example of valid name.
+> - Give a meaningful name to whatever file or folder you are adding.

 ## What should I keep in mind while contributing?